refractproject/refract-spec/namespaces/api-description-namespace.md

             - resourceGroup - Category is a set of resource.
             - dataStructures - Category is a set of data structures.
             - scenario - Reserved.
 Category is set of steps.
+            - transitions - Category is a group of transitions.
 - `attributes`
     - `meta` (array[Member Element]) - Arbitrary metadata